Peg Stability

 Maintaing USDf’s peg through delta-neutral hedging, overcollateralization, and cross-market arbitrage.

-In parallel, overcollateralization serves as a critical risk buffer.
-By requiring users to deposit more value than the amount of USDf minted, the protocol safeguards against price volatility in non-stablecoin assets.
+In parallel, the protocol enforces strict overcollateralization requirements.
+By requiring that the value of deposited assets consistently exceeds the value of USDf minted, Falcon establishes a resilient buffer against volatility in non-stablecoin assets.
 This ensures that every USDf remains fully backed by assets of equal or greater value, reinforcing the strength of the peg stability.

-Together, these mechanisms allow Falcon to maintain synthetic dollar stability without relying on traditional banking infrastructure, even during periods of significant market fluctuations.
+Together, these mechanisms allow Falcon to maintain synthetic dollar stability, even during periods of significant market fluctuations.

 Cross-market Arbitrage